 The first three ads contain ad extensions to improve the user experience and offer detailed information to search users.

-In this example, Accelo is the only brand that completes their campaign with a relevant post-click experience, comparing their product to Zoho’s and highlighting the benefits of choosing Accelo:
+In this example, Accelo is the only brand that completes their campaign with a relevant post-click landing page, comparing their product to Zoho’s and highlighting the benefits of choosing Accelo:

 Gain a pre-approved audience by bidding on competitor keywords